uhub/awesome-actionscript-sorted/README.md

 * [Hendrix-HttP-AiR](https://github.com/HendrixString/Hendrix-HttP-AiR) - a lightweight HTTP library for ActionScript 3 (as3) inspired by Square's OkHttp
 * [HTTPForm](https://github.com/dv/HTTPForm) - Actionscript 3 library to emulate a multipart/form-data HTML form submission request, including file upload.
 * [airhttp](https://github.com/leopoldodonnell/airhttp) - An easy to integrate HTTP Server for Adobe Air applications.
-* [GogduNet](https://github.com/Siyania/GogduNet) - GogduNet is a Flash AS3 Communication Library for TCP and UDP and P2P

 ### P2P